Code-Institute-Submissions/theMonkees-3/ReadMe.md

 - As a fan I would like to be able to contact the Band regarding performing at events i.e. Weddings, Christmas parties etc.
 - Provide links to Band social media: Facebook, Twitter & YouTube Pages.

+### Mockups

-Initial mockups were made using Balsamiq software to aid in the creation of the website.
-The mockups can be found in the **Mockups** folder.
+Initial mockups were made using **Balsamiq** software to aid in the creation of the website; a basic mockup was made of each web page.
+- The mockups can be found in the **Mockups** folder.

 ## Features
 - Music - allow Fans to listen to Band music, by navigating to the 'Listen' page.